vyvuong159/diet_quality/README.md

   - Detect anomalies
   - Validate data quality
 - Develop indexes for food environment, diet quality and nutritional status of the observed participants.
-  - Food environment: I calculated (1) Proximity: distance to the nearest foot outlet, (2) Diversity: number of food outlets within a certain walking distance (such as 500m, 1000m) and (3) Variety: average distance to the 3 closest different chain name food outlets.
+  - Food environment: I calculated (1) Proximity: distance to the nearest foot outlet, (2) Density: number of food outlets per 1000 residents.
   - Diet quality: I adapted the Diet Quality Index - International ([DQI-I](https://inddex.nutrition.tufts.edu/data4diets/indicator/diet-quality-index-international-dqi-i) to Vietnam context.
 This index is composed of
   (1) Variety: the number of food groups and number of protein sources that a person consumed in one day (2) Adequacy: the percent that a person achieved the Recommended Daily Allowance or national food guidelines for necessary macro and micronutrients (healthy food)